Uni-Projects-PH/JSipher-Desktop-App/README.md

-# jsipher
+# JSipher
-The JSipher-Project's main repository.
-This is the repository for the WebApp.
-If you are looking for the Desktop App, go [this way](https://github.com/Pythagorion/JSipher-Desktop-App).
+The JSipher-Project's desktop app repository.
+If you are looking for the Website, go [this way](https://github.com/Pythagorion/JSipher-Website).

 ## ENGLISH